StephenFriend/CalbucciLib.ExtensionsGalore/README.md

 - Assumes that parsing & validations are from user input, meaning doesn't be too strict about what's supported dealing properly with whitespaces and variants.

 ## Best Practices
 A lot of the code in this library common from popular answers in StackOverflow or common implementations -- neatly package here, but the vast majority is my own code which I've accumulated over the last 10 years.
-Wherever approprivate, I left links with the references for the implementation, or the inspiration for the implementation or for the source of information that led to that implementation.
+Wherever appropriate, I left links with the references for the implementation, or the inspiration for the implementation or for the source of information that led to that implementation.

 ## Extensions Documentation